 - Must not have already appealed their case to the BCMR or DRB.

+Since the 1970s, a myth about discharge upgrades has been present on almost every military installation.
+That is the myth that General Discharges and Other-Than-Honorable Discharges are automatically upgraded after 6 months or 1 year.
 This is untrue.
-It began in the 70's when discharge review boards were created and tasked with reviewing discharge appeals for discharges that occurred within the preceeding 15 years.
+It began in the 1970’s when discharge review boards were created and tasked with reviewing discharge appeals for separations that occurred within the preceeding 15 years.
 When information about these boards reached military installations, many servicemembers interpreted it to be an automatic process.
+It is not.

+Convincing these boards that you deserve an upgrade from a less-than-honoarble discharge is tough, and the burden of proof is on the applicant.
+Often, the 5 senior officers sitting on the board demand overwhelming evidence before upgrading a discharge.
+They are a tough jury.
 So, in short, it is absolutely not an automatic process, nor an easy one.
-Having a military lawyer and discharge upgrade attorney in your corner to argue for a better charaacterization of service is no guarantee, but your chances are improved dramatically.
+Having a military lawyer and discharge upgrade attorney in your corner to argue for a better characterization of service is no guarantee, but your chances are improved dramatically.

-If you need representation for your discharge upgrade case:Contact the Mayer Group
+If you are a veteran or servicemember in need of representation for your discharge upgrade case:Contact the Mayer Group